 Young musicians are in demand for a family day to be held this month at St Benedict's parish, Narrabundah.
-Families in the parish and the wider Canberra area, especially those of military personnel, have been invited to the fun day on sausage sizzle, a chance to win at the tombola stall and other entertainment.
-Young musicians wanting to contribute their musical talents should contact Mr Bob Perkins, telephone 6247 2977 (Monday, Wednesday and Friday).

-Saturday, 25 October.
+Families in the parish and the wider Canberra area, especially those of military personnel, have been invited to the fun day on Saturday, 25 October.
 It will be hosted by the Canberra branch of the Knights of the Southern Cross in an effort to build on the spirit of World Youth Day.